greenbone/openvas-scanner/charts/openvasd/README.md

 # Helm Chart for `openvasd` deployment

+This helm chart is only providing the scanner API.
+It does not include any vulnerability management services.

+If you want to utilize the whole stack please use: https://greenbone.github.io/docs/latest/22.4/container/index.html#docker-compose-file.

 ## Requirements

 This Helm chart is tested with k3s and Traefik.
 Note that other options may require unsupported changes.